Back to Top

 Students continue hands-on skill development in manipulation techniques covered in previous classes and learn more advanced techniques as determined by the instructor.

-: WESTERN ANATOMY & PHYSIOLOGY 1
+: ANATOMY AND PHYSIOLOGY 1

-: ANATOMY & PHYSIOLOGY 2
+: ANATOMY AND PHYSIOLOGY 2

-: CLINIC SEMINAR 1
+: CLINIC SEMINAR 1 (ADVANCED DIAGNOSIS)

 This class offers a review of diagnosis to give T5's greater confidence as they begin internship.
 Attention is directed toward hands on practice with taking of pulse, tongue observation and diagnosis, and learning and implenting palpation.
 Basic points, methods, content, steps of setting up diagnosis of diseases and patterns are emphasized.
 The seminar als o covers analysis of reason for misdiagnosis.